peterkappus/ration/README.md

     #Run at 55 minutes past the hour every three hours using a custom RVM managed ruby version.

 ##To Do
-* Put options in a config.yaml file.
 * Write some tests?
 * Include server name (FQDN) in notification email
+* Make low queue volume notification threshold configurable

+##Done
+* Put options in a config.yaml file.

 ##Credits
   Ration uses Pony to send mail